 |

 original owners - Steven Greenberg, Bill Graham and Richard Newhouse.
-Later Eugene DiNino, who also owned Eugene's
+Eugene DiNino acquired the club in 1985, he also owned Eugene's

 location was originally a truck parking lot before it was turned into a club